floppydisk525/RaspPiTempFan/README.md

 ##### Add the following line:
 dtoverlay=w1-gpio,gpiopin=26
 The gpiopin changes the dtoverlay from default gpio 4 to gpio 26.
-I'm using gpio 24 because gpio 4, gpio 5, and gpio 6 are used from blinkio.
+I'm using gpio 26 because gpio 4, gpio 5, and gpio 6 are used from blinkio.
+If you want to use the default gpio pin 4, do not use the gpiopin=26 and only add the following line:
+dtoverlay=w1-gpio

 #### Reboot
 sudo reboot